 - Extraction of groundwater into a surface water dam from where it is then used for consumptive purposes.
-It is possible that part or all of a volume recorded against a groundwater allocation may also be subsequently recorded against a surface water allocation. - Non-licensed use, particularly for stock and domestic purposes, may be taken though the same meters used to record licensed use.
+It is possible that all or part of a volume recorded against a groundwater allocation may also be subsequently recorded against a surface water allocation. - Non-licensed use, particularly for stock and domestic purposes, may be taken through the same meters used to record licensed use.